-The Sport Club Council Programming budget comes from the Student Government Association (SGA).
+The Sport Club Council Programming budget comes from Student Government (SG).
 The amount is tentatively allocated in December for the following academic year and finalized in spring.
 The Sport Club Council separates the programming budget into three categories: 75% for Regular Season, 22% for Post Season, and 3% for Discretionary.
 Every June, the SCC Exec Board will split the Regular Season Budget in half.
 One half will be allocated to Need Based Funding and the other half will be allocated to Point Based Funding.